Gerald1973/Vocabulon/README.md

 	The separator is the pipe "|"
 	(a) This line is the title of the window
-	(b) This is line use the ISO Code of the langage in with two letters. the one on the left indicates the langage ins the left column the one on the right indicates the langage in the right column (c) the title for the three columns separated by the "|" In this example:
+	(b) This is line uses the ISO Code of the language with two letters. the one on the left indicates the language in the left column the one on the right indicates the language in the right column (c) the title for the three columns, separated by the "|" In this example:
 			the title of the first column will be "Mot à traduire" (Word to translate) the title of the second column will be "Traduction" (Translation)